-From Sept 17 – Feb 18, the expo “Never Built New York” will be on view at Queens Museum.
-Two Designs by Dutch architects Rem Koolhaas and Winka Dubbeldam are featured in the exhibition.
+From Sept 17 – Feb 18, the expo “Never Built New York” featuring two Dutch designs will be on view at Queens Museum

 The Queens Museum presents “Never Built New York”, an exhibition of never-realized architecture curated by Sam Lubell and Greg Goldin.
 “Never Built New York” presents plans, renderings, and models from 150 years of visionary architectural and urban designs that never saw reality.
 The plans are drawnover 40 different public and private archives and collections.
 From Frank Lloyd Wright, to Robert Moses, to Diller Scofidio + Renfro, Never Built New York presents a wide range of architectural styles and periods.
 Never Built New York underlines the complex and varied challenges that architects face in getting innovative ideas from concept to development.

 Two designs by Dutch architects are featured in the “Never Built New York”.
 Rem Koolhaas’ (OMA) 3D model reproduction by Columbia University GSAPP participates in the show.
 Also, a design by Winka Dubbeldan (Archi-Tectonics) is featured in the exhibition.